4GeeksAcademy/machine-learning-content/export/hypothesis-testing.md

 A value of alpha = 0.05 is most often used as the threshold for statistical significance.

 In other words, a low p-value means that we have compelling evidence to reject the null hypothesis.
-If the p-value is lower than 5% we often reject H0 and accept Ha is true.
-We say that p < 0.05 is statistically significant, because there is less than 5% chance that we are wrong in rejecting the null hypothesis.
+If the p-value is lower than 5% we often reject $Ho$ and accept $Ha$ is true.
+We say that $p < 0.05$ is statistically significant, because there is less than 5% chance that we are wrong in rejecting the null hypothesis.

 One way to calculate the p-value is through a T-test.
 We can use Scipy's ttest_ind function to calculate the t-test for the means of two independent samples of scores.